Info for

 Co-operative education (co-op)

-Students starting in the Hospitality – Hotel and Restaurant Operations Management Diploma program each September will be invited to apply to the co-op option during their first academic semester.
-Entrance to the co-op option is limited and the processes for securing a work term are competitive.
-Students enrolled in the co-op option are required to complete a four-month, paid work term between the second and third semesters of their program.
+Each September, students starting in the Hospitality – Hotel and Restaurant Operations Management Diploma program can apply to the co-op option during their first academic semester.
+Entrance to the co-op option is limited and the processes for securing a work term are competitive, therefore students are asked to prepare early and diligently.

 Supports are available through the Experiential Learning office to assist students with securing their work terms.
 In addition, the Experiential Learning office is in contact with co-op students and their employers during the work terms to help with any questions.
 Upon completing the work term, co-op students return to campus to complete their final two academic semesters of the program before graduating.